 The possibility of overdosage with fluorouracil is unlikely in view of the mode of administration.
-High dosages or prolonged treatment with fluorouracil can result in life-threatening intoxication symptoms; the anticipated manifestations would be nausea, vomiting, diarrhoea, gastrointestinal ulcers and haemorrhage and myelosuppression (include thrombocytopenia, leucopenia and granulocytopenia).
+High dosages or prolonged treatment with fluorouracil can result in life-threatening intoxication symptoms; the anticipated manifestations would be nausea, vomiting, diarrhea, gastrointestinal ulcers and hemorrhage and myelosuppression (include thrombocytopenia, leukopenia and granulocytopenia).